cffk/scratch/README.md

 <p>
 Because determining optimal sets of points is a hard problem, we provide here &ldquo;nearly&rdquo; optimal sets of points.
-We begin by providing a table of the orientation sets ranking by decreasing &alpha;.
+We begin by providing a table of the orientation sets ranked by decreasing &alpha;.

 <p>
 <center>